 As well as purchasing from environmentally friendly companies and supporting local companies such as Mydffai Trading and 'Who Gives a Crap' that are mindful of their footprint we have also tried to keep the impact on our own woodland to a minimum.

 Over the last 5 years we have made a number of additions, changes and improvements to our site.
 We have planted over 100 new trees.
 Hazel, Hawthorn, Rowan and Cherry have been planted to re-instate hedgerows which more than compensates for the few dead or dangerous trees that have been removed from the woods over time.

 Kestrel, Owl, Bird and Bat boxes have been installed and are monitored.
 The wood chip on pathways is a by-product of the local tree surgery industry.
-Our natural playground for children includes tree swings, a living willow den and a stream to paddle in plus some new additions for 2021 to watch out for!
+Our natural playground for children includes tree swings, a living willow den and a stream to paddle in.

 We are proud members of the Radnorshire Wildlife Trust, have a gold award from the Green Tourism Business Scheme and this season we have also joined The Woodland Trust ‘Big Climate Fight Back’.

 Let us all, together, continue to do our bit to help preserve the planet!